-Positive Behaviour Management and de-escalation
+Positive Behaviour Management, de-escalation and restraint

 Pupils with severe behavioural difficulties sometimes present a risk to themselves and others.
-Section 550A of the Education Act 1996 describes the circumstances in which teachers and others authorised by the Headteacher may use reasonable force to take control of an escalating situation.
+Section 550A of the Education Act 1996 describes the circumstances in which teachers and others authorised by the Executive Head Teacher may use reasonable force to take control of an escalating situation.
 It is designed to help staff to ensure that any actions they take are reasonable, proportionate and absolutely necessary.
 Strategies to reduce risk may include, but are not limited to:

-- Show care and concern by acknowledging unacceptable behaviour and requesting alternatives using negotiation and reason. - Give clear directions for pupil(s) to stop. - Remind them about rules and likely outcomes. - Remove an audience or take vulnerable pupils to a safer place. - Make the environment safer by moving furniture and removing objects which could be used as weapons, e.g. scissors. - Use positive touch (Caring 'Cs') to guide or escort pupils to somewhere less pressured. - Ensure that colleagues know what is happening and get help. - Distract a pupil onto another activity. - Give them the opportunity to move away from the situation to give them time to calm e.g. sending a child to take a message. - Use of appropriate humour for some children.
+- Show care and concern by acknowledging unacceptable behaviour and requesting alternatives using negotiation and reason. - Give clear directions for pupil(s) to stop. - Remind them about rules and likely outcomes. - Remove an audience or take vulnerable pupils to a safer place. - Make the environment safer by moving furniture and removing objects which could be used as weapons, e.g. scissors. - Ensure that colleagues know what is happening and get help. - Distract a pupil onto another activity. - Give them the opportunity to move away from the situation to give them time to calm e.g. sending a child to take a message, requesting they leave the classroom - Use of appropriate humour for some children.

 Any response to extreme behaviour should be reasonable and proportionate.
-We have adopted a Team Teach approach to behaviour which centres around deescalation of situations in the first instance though recognises that in a small number of cases physical intervention may be needed to prevent harm to the individual, others as well as to property.
+We have adopted a Team Teach approach to behaviour which centres around de-escalation of situations in the first instance though recognises that in a small number of cases physical intervention may be needed to prevent harm to the individual, others as well as to property.
 The key principals are that any physical intervention should be:

-- in the best interest of the child:
+- in the best interest of the child;

-- · reasonable and proportionate;
+- reasonable and proportionate;

 - intended to reduce risk;

 - the least intrusive and restrictive of those options available which are likely to be effective.